grigtod/AIArcade/README.md

 5. Open `http://localhost:3000`.

-## Raspberry Pi notes
+## Controls

-- The browser UI is designed around the arcade controller, but arrow keys or `WASD` also map to directions, `Enter` maps to Button 1, `Shift` maps to Button 2, `Esc` returns to the start menu, and mouse buttons `1` and `2` also map to Button 1 and Button 2.
+- The browser UI is designed around a joystick controller with two buttons.
+- Keyboard fallback is also supported: arrow keys or `WASD` move, `Enter` maps to Button 1, `Shift` maps to Button 2, `Esc` returns to the start menu, and mouse buttons `1` and `2` also map to Button 1 and Button 2.
 - The frontend reads the controller through the browser Gamepad API and mirrors the same digital inputs to keyboard and mouse fallback bindings.
 - By default, Button 1 is gamepad button index `0` and Button 2 is index `1`.
 - The joystick uses either the left stick axes or standard d-pad button mapping if the controller exposes buttons `12-15`.